tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

     Just args -> process args
 ```

 `getArgs :: IO [String]` returns the command line arguments passed to us.
-We then use parse out `Args`,
+We then use these to
+parse out `Args`,
 printing out a failure message, or proceeding with the `process` function we defined earlier.

 Now we can actually run the parser, to see something like